Kenil1311/Clinic/replit.md

-✓ Improved "What is Clinicia?" section design with better gradient background and visual effects ✓ Removed blue colors from "What is Clinicia?" section background, keeping only red theme colors ✓ Changed "What is Clinicia?" section background to clean #f8f9fa color as requested
+✓ Improved "What is Clinicia?" section design with better gradient background and visual effects ✓ Removed blue colors from "What is Clinicia?" section background, keeping only red theme colors ✓ Changed "What is Clinicia?" section background to clean #f8f9fa color as requested ✓ Removed all red color effects and animations from "What is Clinicia?" section for completely clean background

 ## User Preferences